PX4/PX4-user_guide/en/flight_controller/cuav_x7.md

   Contact the [manufacturer](https://www.cuav.net) for hardware support or compliance issues.

 The [X7](http://doc.cuav.net/flight-controller/x7/en/x7.html)<sup>&reg;</sup> flight controller is a high-performance autopilot.
 It is an ideal choice for industrial drones and large-scale heavy-duty drones.
 It is mainly supplied to commercial manufacturers.

 ![CUAV x7](../../assets/flight_controller/cuav_x7/x7.jpg)

 The flight controller adopts a modular design and can be matched with different base plates.
-You can design a dedicated carrier board for your UAV to improve the integration of commercial systems, reduce wiring, improve system reliability, and enhance your UAV competitiveness, such as integrating airspeed sensors and telemetry in the carrier board , Even companion computers; and CUAV has provided a variety of carrier board for you to choose from.
+You can design a dedicated carrier board for your UAV to improve the integration of commercial systems, reduce wiring, improve system reliability, and enhance your UAV competitiveness (for example, integrating airspeed sensors, telemetry or even a companion computer, in the carrier board).
+CUAV has also provided a variety of carrier boards for you to choose from.

 ## Features